cbeck88/cegui-emscripten/README.md

 - libpng development libraries
 - zlib development libraries

-* Note *: There is a decent chance that you will have to reconfigure the CMake scripts / config headers appropriately for your system, in the folders `lib/expat2.1.0`, `lib/freetype2.5.5`, `lib/SILLY`, and/or `lib/pcre8.37`.
+**Note:** There is a decent chance that you will have to reconfigure the CMake scripts / config headers appropriately for your system, in the folders `lib/expat2.1.0`, `lib/freetype2.5.5`, `lib/SILLY`, and/or `lib/pcre8.37`.
 If you have problems it may be easier just to skip the native build on your machine and only try to use the emscripten build, which should be totally portable.

 # How to build